garrandall/popular-music-data/tracks/wild-ones-flo-rida-sia.md

 Hey I heard you are a wild one
-Ooh
+Oh
 If I took you home
 It'd be a home run
 Show me how you do
 I wanna shut down the club with you
 Hey I heard you like the wild ones
 (Wild ones wild ones)
-Ooh
+Oh

 I-I like crazy, foolish, stupid